-- It is very difficult to obtain high spectral, spatial, temporal, and radiometric resolution all at the same time. - Limited by atmospheric conditions, such as cloud cover or haze. - Applying satellite data may require additional processing, visualization, and other tools. - While the data are generally validated with selected surface measurements, regional and local assessment is recommended.
+- It is very difficult to obtain high spectral, spatial, temporal, and radiometric resolution all at the same time. - Large amounts of data in a variety of formats can lead to more time and processing. - Applying satellite data may require additional processing, visualization, and other tools. - While the data are generally validated with selected surface measurements, regional and local assessment is recommended.